WHAT IS A CUPA?

 A business that handles hazardous materials equal to or greater than the threshold quantities must meet annual state-specified electronic reporting requirements.
 Annual submissions are satisfied by submitting changes through the California Environmental Reporting System (CERS) http://cers.calepa.ca.gov.
 The Unified Program (Hazardous Materials Business Plan) forms will no longer be available on our website.
 HMBP submissions and re-certifications will be accepted throughout the year provided they are submitted within 12 months of the last submission or re-certification date.

 The Business Plan Annual Reporting Requirements are:

 If There Are No Changes To A Business Plan:

-A business can comply with the annual state reporting requirements by signing the Business Plan Certification Statement and remitting to the City of Oxnard Fire/CUPA on or before March 1.
+A business can comply with the annual state reporting requirements by submitting the Facility Information and the Hazardous Materials Inventory information through CERS per the initial or prior submittal.

 If There Are Changes To A Business Plan: